SebazRizzo98/SebazRizzo98.github.io/_pages/cv.md

 Training Others at Publix

--Includes helping new hires learn their responsabilites and teaching them how to properly handle their work load.
+-Includes helping new hires learn their responsibilities and teaching them how to properly handle their work load.